 What matters most is that your brand stays relevant and familiar to your customers.
 Find out what their perceptions of your brand are.
 If they don’t fully align with what you stand for, you have a much clearer picture of what needs to be changed and improved.
 This process can either be a brand refresh or an entire company rebrand.
 But, what’s the difference?

 A full rebrand is a substantial and complex change to an organisation’s brand.
-This deep reaching process starts with a shift in positioning, value proposition and core messaging.
+This deep reaching process starts with a shift in brand strategy and core messaging.
 A rebranding process can be triggered by a multitude of reasons; these are the most common ones:

 - The structure and size of your organisation changes: Due to mergers, acquisitions and integrations a brand’s structure and size has changed.
 A full rebrand enables the newly re-structured organisation to align internally and externally through a shared brand strategy and culture which reflects the expansion and scale of the newly formed brand.